blocktrail/simple-bitcoin-wallet-app/README.md

 A user and initial wallet has been created through the table seeders.
 You can log in with `email: test@test.com` `password: test`.

 #####6.
 Things to know
-For webhook creation and use your server needs to be accessible via a public domain.
+For webhooks to be created and used your server needs to be accessible via a public domain.
 When developing you can achieve this easily through the use of a tunnel.
 [ngrok](https://ngrok.com/) allows you to easily set up a tunnel between your local environment and an external domain (either controlled by you, or a free subdomain on their domain).
 If you set up a tunnel to your local server, go into the `env.php` file and set the `'APP_URL'` setting to be the public URL.
-You'll need to do this before you run the database seeder, so that initial wallet and webhook is created with the correct url.
+You'll need to do this before you run the database seeder, so that the initial wallet and webhook is created with the correct url.

 ***Windows Developers***
 A note for windows developers: you may encounter an issue in php with cURL and SSL certificates, where cURL is unable to verify a server's cert with a CA ((error 60)[http://curl.haxx.se/libcurl/c/libcurl-errors.html]).